ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 The only downside is that vendor-specific features will not be available.
 An example of this is the [On-Behalf-Of flow (OBO)](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow){:target="_blank" rel="noopener noreferrer"}, which is only supported by the Microsoft libraries.

-Since OAuth and OIDC are protocols, we should be able to use any (certified) library which supports these.
+Since OAuth and OIDC are standards, we should be able to use any (certified) library which supports these.
 I say "should", as the specifications left a lot of room for tinkering and additions.
 We'll see what I mean by this during the implementation.

-My favourite goto library is [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc){:target="_blank" rel="noopener noreferrer"} by Manfred Steyer.
+My favourite go-to library is [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc){:target="_blank" rel="noopener noreferrer"} by Manfred Steyer.
 This is also the one we'll use in this example.

 > Alternatively, you can use the [msal-angular library](https://www.npmjs.com/package/@azure/msal-angular){:target="_blank" rel="noopener noreferrer"} if you are fine with the implicit flow for now.